ERP Software: Enterprise Resource Planning

 Who Are The Different Players In The ERP Industry?

 ERP Software / Publisher

-Also know as ERP vendors, these are the companies that have actually create the ERP software.
+Also know as ERP vendors, these are the companies that have actually create the ERP system.
 Sometimes these companies will have a department that offers services to maintain and service the ERP system as well.

 This company comes into play well before any software is involved to assess the company's existing business processes and see how they can be improved.
 An enterprise consultant may not point you to any particular software system but is knowledgeable on Enterprise Resource Planning software and can point to the ERP applications that should be used based on what the business may need

 This is a company that takes an ERP software and adapts it to the specific needs of a business or organization.
 ERP integrators should know a lot about various fields but also be a master of the software.
 Here you will find skilled developers and ERP consultants.
 Some integrators work with several different ERP systems, while others may choose to only specialize in one or two.

 Accounting is an important aspect for companies.
 In regards to ERP systems, an accountant will use the ERP software to handle the accounting of your company.
 The account can also help configure the ERP for best practices and proper accounting usage.